nstbayless/flyweb-express-hello-world/README.md

 ## Minimal Express/FlyWeb Hello World example

+Feel free to use this as a template for your FlyWeb server!

 Flyweb: https://flyweb.github.io/

 The only files changed from a default express v4.13.1 generated project are: